kyverno/chainsaw/website/docs/operations/helpers/proxy.md

 | [Templating](../../general/templating.md) support     | :x:                |
 | [Operation checks](../../general/checks.md) support   | :x:                |

+### API version

+The target resource API version to send the request to.

+### Kind

+The target resource kind to send the request to.

-### Clustered resources
+### Namespace

-When used with a clustered resource, the `namespace` is ignored and is not added to the corresponding `kubectl` command.
+The target resource namespace to send the request to.

-### All resources
+### Name

-If you don't specify a `name` or a `selector`, the `wait` operation will consider `all` resources.
+The target resource name to send the request to.

-### Test namespace
+### Port

-When used with a namespaced resource, Chainsaw will default the scope to the ephemeral test namespace.
+The target port to send the request to.

-### All namespaces
+### Path

-When used with a namespaced resource, it is possible to consider all namespaces in the cluster by setting `namespace: '*'`.
+The target path to send the request to.

 ## Examples